nooblag/nerdwiki/Git.md

 ## Cloning a repo from remote server

 Make sure you've checked out another branch on the remote server that isn't the master branch, say a development branch, otherwise you'll get an error.
+**NOTE:** This dosen't matter if cloning a bare repo.

 `git clone ssh://user@loe.org:/git/repo nameofbranch`